Europe’s busiest airport, situated on the western edge of Greater London

 Heathrow airport presently covers 4¾ square miles (12.3 square kilometres).
 It handles more than 75 million passengers and 1.5 million tonnes of freight every year.
 Within the airport perimeter 76,500 people are employed and many firms in the surrounding localities depend on the airport for their existence.

 The Piccadilly line was extended to Heathrow in 1977 and there are now separate stations for terminals 2 & 3, 4 and 5.
 The Heathrow Express opened in 1998 and links the airport to Paddington.
 The former Heathrow Connect service has been absorbed into the Elizabeth line (Crossrail).

 Heathrow Airport’s central bus and coach station is the busiest such hub in the UK.

 Based on Newall Road, in what was the airport’s visitor centre, the Heathrow Academy is a staff recruitment and training facility.

 Controversial plans to build a third runway and a sixth terminal have been the subject of consultation, resistance and revision for nearly two decades.
 The Labour government originally authorised the runway’s construction in 2009.
 A year later the incoming coalition government cancelled the project and subsequently played for time by setting up the Airports Commission, which was tasked with recommending the best way to expand aviation capacity in the UK.
 In July 2015 the commission unanimously concluded that the (revised) proposal for a new north-west runway at Heathrow “presents the strongest case and offers the greatest strategic and economic benefits.”
 The Conservative government reluctantly endorsed this recommendation in October 2016.

 More stages of consultation are still required – which will doubtless continue to be accompanied by vigorous opposition, not least because the scheme would eradicate the entire village of Longford, together with half of Harmondsworth and a sliver of Sipson.
 Terminal 6 is presently proposed for location next door to Terminal 5.
-Construction work cannot begin until after a development consent order is granted, which will not be until at least 2021.
+Construction work cannot begin until after a development consent order is granted, which will not be for several more years – and the expansion looks increasingly unlikely to happen at all.

 Postcode area: Hounslow TW6